C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

 never taken, should it be:

 a.
 UB

-b. either (however the implementation prefers) be reported
+b. either (however the implementation prefers) be identified at
-    as a compile-time or run-time error or be treated as a concrete allocation-time nondeterministic value.
+    compile-time (with a diagnostic message) or give rise to a non-silent run-time error or be treated as a concrete allocation-time nondeterministic value.

 c. either (however the implementation prefers) be reported
     as a compile-time or run-time error or be treated as a wobbly value.

 d. some other semantics